danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

     - This control transfer leads us to a list of trust issues, such as whether the callbacks is called more times than we expect

-5. Inventing ad hoc logic to solve these trus issues is possible, but it's more difficult than it should be and produces clunkier and harder to maintain code
+5. Inventing ad hoc logic to solve these trust issues is possible, but it's more difficult than it should be and produces clunkier and harder to maintain code

 6. We need a generalized solution to all of the trust issues, that can be reused for many callbacks as we want without the extra boilerplate